Today is a first for me, in many ways.

 Today, I celebrate my first Mother’s Day as Mother.
 It is the first Mother’s Day I welcomed at Midnight with a crying baby, celebrated quietly at 4am as he nursed.
 The first year my own child smiled at me in bed for morning snuggles before beginning our day.
 The first of many, I hope, where I am the recipient of well wishes and sticky fingers, the celebrated, the blessed.

-But today is also the first Mother’s Day in many years that I haven’t spent surrounded by the women whose own motherhoods have shaped mine, have shaped me in ways I think about constantly.
+But today is also the first Mother’s Day in many that won’t be spent surrounded by the women whose own motherhoods have shaped mine, have shaped me in ways I think about constantly.

 Of course there is my mother, my husband’s, my grandmother; women I owe everything to and celebrate daily.
 I could write about them endlessly, all of the ways both big and small that they have nurtured and taught me, but this isn’t about them.